What Are Google Shopping Ads? Best Practices Guide (2023)

 Google Shopping platform is free to use, you can showcase goods on it free of charge.
 But if you want to get more out of it you should consider running shopping ads.

-To run Google Shopping ads, you'll need to connect your online store's product catalogue (uploaded in a form of a feed file to Google Merchant Center) to Google's advertising platform—Google Ads.
+To run Google Shopping ads, you’ll need to connect your online store’s product catalogue (uploaded in the form of a feed file to Google Merchant Center) to Google’s advertising platform—Google Ads.
 The basic steps include the following.

 1. Create a Google Merchant Center account.